CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/item-ingredient-master-data.md

 ## Form Header

-Here the following information can be defined:
+In the form Header, the following information can be defined:

-- Item Code – an alphanumeric code assigned to a specific item
+- **Item Code**: an alphanumeric code assigned to a specific item.
-- Description – a description of an item
+- **Description**: a description of an item.
-- Inventory UoM – Unit of Measure, e.g., kilogram
+- **Inventory UoM**: Unit of Measure, e.g., kilogram
-- Alt UoM – alternative Unit of Measure
+- **Alt UoM**: an alternative Unit of Measure
-- Quantity
+- **Quantity**: quantity of the item.
-- Ingredient Template – a predefined list of ingredients.
+- **Ingredient Template**: a predefined list of ingredients.
 To get more information, click [here](ingredient-and-nutrient-template.md)
-- Category – an ingredient category.
+- **Category**: category of the ingredient.
 To get more information, click [here](./ingredient-settings/ingredients-category.md)
-- Alt Code – alternative code, can be used as standard, scientific codes governed by law, e.,g.
+- **Alt Code**: an alternative code that can be used as standard, scientific codes governed by law, e.,g.
 E number - codes assigned to substances that can be used as additives to food products within the European Union and Switzerland
-- Energy density – can be set in kCal units, a fixed value is automatically recalculated into kJ units.
+- **Energy density**: measured in kCal (kilocalories) - a fixed value is automatically recalculated into kJ (kilojoules) units.

 ## Tabs